benbarbersmith/chartmogul-dart/README.md

 final ChartMogul chartmogul = ChartMogul(accountToken: 'YOUR_TOKEN', secretKey: 'YOUR_KEY');
 ```

-You can the ping service to test everything is working:
+You can use the ping service to test everything is working:

 ```dart
 await chartmogul.ping.authenticateCredentials();